fsharp/fsharp.org/use/ios/index.md

 1. Get the [F# Tools for Mac](/use/mac)
 2. Get [Xamarin Studio](http://xamarin.com/download).
 Run and check it is at least version 4.0.3, Build 13 or later under "About".
 Update using the Alpha or Beta channel of "Tools --> Addin Manager" if needed
+3. From Tools --> Addin Manager --> Gallery --> Language Bindings, add F# Language Binding" (v3.2.15+)

+   If it is missing, download and add [the latest Mac .mpack from the repository](http://addins.monodevelop.com/Project/Index/48).

-3. From Tools --> Addin Manager --> Gallery, add "Language Bindings --> F# Language Binding" (v3.2.15+)" and "Mobile Development --> F# Support for Xamarin.iOS Development"
+4. From Tools --> Addin Manager --> Gallery --> Mobile Development, add "F# Support for Xamarin.iOS Development"

 You can now create a new F# iOS app, e.g. an "iPad Single View Application".

-Note: You must remove any "FSharp.Core" reference and add a reference to both
+Note: You may have to remove any "FSharp.Core" reference and add a reference to both

     /Developer/MonoTouch/usr/lib/mono/2.1/mscorlib.dll
     /Developer/MonoTouch/usr/lib/mono/2.1/FSharp.Core.dll